heepster/self_destruct/README.md

 Self Destruct also has the concept of a grace period -- the time to wait after the first incrementing of successes or failures to trigger the failure function should it be necessary.
 The grace period is overridable.
 (See below)

 # Customize
+You can customize the behavior of the Self Destruct agent by passing in an `opts` hash.
+The following keys are valid:

 | Feature         | Default | Key             | Description                                                                               |
 |-----------------|---------|-----------------|-------------------------------------------------------------------------------------------|